The ARENA Advisory Panel provides advice to support the development and selection of projects and initiatives for funding by ARENA.

 Professor Morrison has extensive design expertise in the area of industrial thermal energy systems as well as modelling and simulation of solar thermal energy processes.
 In addition, he has extensive commercial development experience in enabling high temperature solar thermal energy projects.

-Professor Vladimir Strezov: Faculty of Science & Engineering, Macquarie University
+Professor Vladimir Strezov: Professor Faculty of Science and Engineering, Macquarie University

 Professor Strezov is a Professor at the Department of Environmental Sciences, Faculty of Science and Engineering, Macquarie University.
 He holds a PhD degree in Chemical Engineering from the University of Newcastle.